adavis46/writ350/about_this_course/syllabus.md

 it.
 In your written assignments, there are only three methods for properly importing the work of others: quotation, paraphrase, and summary.

-The penalty for plagiarism in Writing 350 may include an �F� on the assignment, an �F� in the course, suspension or expulsion from the university, or other sanctions.
+The penalty for plagiarism in Writing 350 may include an F on the assignment, an F in the course, suspension or expulsion from the university, or other sanctions.
 Upon determining plagiarism, the instructor will notify the student and the Chair of the Department of Writing and Rhetoric in writing.
 The instructor will also make a recommendation for the penalty he/she finds most appropriate for the offense.
-Students may appeal the instructor�s finding and/or recommended penalty by notifying the UM Academic Discipline Committee within 14 days of the instructor�s decision.
+Students may appeal the instructor's finding and/or recommended penalty by notifying the UM Academic Discipline Committee within 14 days of the instructor's decision.
 The applicable full UM policy is ACA.AR.600.001 and should be consulted by any student concerned with plagiarism.
 Broadly speaking, plagiarism is completely avoidable: if you are ever uncertain whether or not you are committing plagiarism, ask your instructor.